NABC and Tunisia

 During the Doing Business in Tunisia webinar, held in July 2020, two Dutch entrepreneurs active in several promising sectors in Tunisia shared their stories.
 The owner of Desert Joy, a Dutch-Tunisian company successfully growing tomatoes near Gabès in the south of the country, Mr. Philip van Antwerpen, talked about the journey his company has made.
 Also the owner of Engelvaart bodywear, that produces apparel in Tunisia, Ms. Patricia Engelvaart, was positive about her business experience with the country.

 Tunisia is represented in the Netherlands via its embassy in the Hague.
-Mr. Skander Denguezli took office as the ambassador of Tunisia in December 2023.
-Tunisian representatives frequently visit NABC’s annual Ambassadors Dinner.
+H.E.
+Amb Skander Denguezli, who took office as the ambassador in 2023.

 Presence of Dutch companies